-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS Tilot Todi Chacigraduates

+Gı

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$5,685 \$5,685
+In-district

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$5,685 \$5,685
+In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$10,395 \$10,395
+Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$10,395 \$10,395
+Tuition:

-G1 REQUIRED FEES: \$490 \$490
+G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

-(on-campus) \$4,660 \$4,660
+(on-campus)

 G1 ROOM ONLY:

-(on-campus) \$2,428 \$2,428
+(on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan) \$2,232 \$2,232
+(on-campus meal plan)

-G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+G1 Comprehensive tuition and room a and board fee (if your

+college cannot provide separate tuition and room and

+board fees):

-Other: Students enrolled full-time must pay \$232.5 per Fall/Spring semester or \$96 per Summer semester for health insurance if they do not provide proof of other coverage.
+Other: Students enrolled full-time must pay for University provided health insurance if they do not provide proof of other coverage.
 Enrollment in the student health insurance program is required for international students.